tmow12/Mastermind-Game-/README.md

     - Easy: The secret number is 4 digits long.
 Each integer will be from 0-4 inclusive.
 You have 10 attempts </br>
     - Medium: The secret number is 4 digits long.
 Each integer will be from 0-5 inclusive.
 You have 9 attempts </br>
     - Hard: The secret number is 5 digits long.
 Each integer will be from 0-6 inclusive.
 You have 8 attempts </br>
-• At the end of each guess, the computer will provide one of the following response as feedback: </br>
+• At the end of each guess, the computer will provide one of the following responses as feedback: </br>
     - An X represents a number you guessed was correct but in the wrong location </br>
     - An O represents a number you guessed was correct and in the right location </br>
 Note: The position of the X's and O's are not correlated to the position of the number in your guess or the secret number </br>